"Why won't they do this???"

 - Make it an agenda item everyone sees, then discuss it in detail in a meeting.

-- Highlight the importance of something you want to see happen again by specifically praising it.
+- Highlight the importance of something you want to see happen again by giving praise.

 While at first it may feel a little awkward repeating yourself, as you start to see the impact it will make it easier to develop the habit of repetition going forward.